Number the Stars Chapter Summaries 1-17: Your Guide to Understanding Lois Lowry's Masterpiece

 Chapter 1: The First Sign of Trouble

 Annemarie Johansen runs home from school with her friend Kristi, talking about the soldiers who've occupied Copenhagen for three years.
 They pass the hospital where Annemarie's younger sister Lise died in a car accident — a loss that still affects the family deeply.
-When Annemarie arrives home, she finds her mother has invited the Rosen family (Ellen, her parents, and baby sister) for dinner The details matter here..
+When Annemarie arrives home, she finds her mother has invited the Rosen family (Ellen, her parents, and baby sister) for dinner And it works..

 This opening establishes the normal rhythms of wartime life while hinting at deeper tensions.
 The mention of Lise's death foreshadows themes of loss and sacrifice that will become central to the story.